When I visit a blog and consider following it regularly, especially one about money, I like to know the financial beliefs of the writer(s).

 Practical Tools and Tips

 People ask me from time to time what tools I use to manage my personal finances.
 You’ll find a lot of these tools scattered throughout the blog in product review posts and mentioned elsewhere.
 I do think it’s helpful to find tools that work for you.
 For example, some people use pencil and paper to track their spending and others use money management software.
 I like finding good tools because they make managing money easier and also help spouses communicate better about spending.
-Rather than trying to summarize all the tools I use here in the manifesto, I’ve created a resource page that includes all my favorites.
+Rather than trying to summarize all the tools I use here in the manifesto, I’ve created a recommended financial products page that includes all my favorites.

 I’m on the journey to true financial freedom just like many of you and I’m happy to share my failures and wins along the way!
 Overall, I hope you understand that proving faithful is the most important thing to me as a steward on this journey.